BrooklynMan/core-sys-lab/midterm/readme.md

 #### COMPETING SOLUTIONS

 Current technologies are geared towards mid- to large-scale commercial applications or rely on crowd-sourced reporting which is ineffective unless widely and frequently used.
 Only focus on facilities themselves, not individual spaces.

-Current option over-complicate with technologies with GPS and other tech that wouldn’t be necessary, as the location of the parking space and monitoring device are known and can be relayed via availability boards at entrances and on each parking level.
-Crowd-sourced reporting and GPS-enabled tracking present dangers in distraction from phones while operating a vehicle and looking for parking, plus phone and GPS signal are limited in parking structures.
+Current option over-complicate with technologies with GPS and other tech that wouldn’t be necessary, as the location of the parking space and monitoring device are known and can be relayed via a crowd-sourced reporting and GPS-enabled tracking present dangers in distraction from phones while operating a vehicle and looking for parking, plus phone and GPS signal are limited in parking structures.

 Current solutions for parking structures require massive investments in installation, and require instillation within the asphalt or concrete of the structure for equipment and reporting systems.

-USER NEEDS
+#### USER NEEDS

 Users want to be able to pull into a parking structure and be told where an empty space is.
 Users have difficulty finding an empty space from a distance, even if they know an empty space is nearby.